project-sunbird/sunbird-commons/ingredients/faqs/cont_upld_how_bulkupld.md

 1. Send a mail to content.ntp@centralsquarefound.org, with the subject as  request to bulk upload
 2. Supported file formats:

-  a.
-Text (.pdf)
+	- Text (.pdf)

-  b.
-Video (.mp4, .webm, YouTube URLs)
+    - Video (.mp4, .webm, YouTube URLs)

-  c.
-HTML
+    - HTML

-  d.
-ECML (created using the inbuilt content editor)
+    - ECML (created using the inbuilt content editor)

-  e.
-EPUB
+    - EPUB

-  f.
-H5P
+    - H5P
 3. File size should not exceed 25MB per file
 4. The team will respond with  a form (excel file), seeking basic information on the nature of the content
 5. Reply to the mail after filling in the required details, such as file name, description, file type, subject, class